-Join Us as an Undergraduate, Post-Bac, or Graudate Student
+Join Us as an Undergraduate, Post-Bac, or Graudate Research Assistant

 Research Assistant positions in the SCAN Lab are contingent upon the grad students’ needs and any studies we may be currently launching.
 We encourage students who are interested in joining the lab as undergraduate, graduate or post-bac RAs to familiarize themselves with our research (see Research and Publications).
-Interested applicants should fill the RA Application Form here and send it to email@example.com.
+Interested applicants should fill the RA Application Form here and send a confirmation email to firstname.lastname@example.org.

 For general information on getting involved in psychology research at Columbia, please visit the department’s website.